 These impacts result from two centuries of post-settlement mindset, which held that Puget Sound and its surroundings were an abundant resource to be exploited.
 In the past couple of decades, however, we have entered an era of unprecedented understanding of the nature of this beautiful place.
 Numerous agencies and scientists are working to regulate fishing, control pollutants, and manage the land and water.
 Puget Sound may not be as healthy as when George Vancouver first “discovered” the waterway in 1792, but it is now viewed more as a prized ecosystem than a utilitarian one and in many ways exemplifies our modern connection to the natural world.

 My goal is to illuminate relationships between people and environment, past and present, and natural landscapes and altered ones.
 How does this place we call Puget Sound impact those who live here?
 How do our actions affect Puget Sound and its inhabitants?
 Each chapter will weave personal observations, field time, discussions with experts, and examination of historical and recent documents to tell stories that help answer these questions.
-Breaking the Surface: People, Place, and Puget Sound will be my interpretation of a unique set of environmental and historical conditions and opportunities; it is just one of many stories that could be written.
+Homewaters: A Human and Natural History of Puget Sound will be my interpretation of a unique set of environmental and historical conditions and opportunities; it is just one of many stories that could be written.

 Chapter 4 – Defending the Sound

 Chapter 5 – The Maritime Highway

 Chapter 6 – Seaweeds in the Sound (Kelp)

 Chapter 7 – The Silver Wave (Herring)

 Chapter 8 – Old Fish and New Laws (Rockfish)

 Chapter 9 – The Table is Set (Shellfish)

 Here are a few articles I have written that relate to the book.